Farm Bills: Congress begins nationwide mass movement

 Agriculture Minister Narendra Singh Tomar says Farm Bills will be revolutionary

-The six member special committee formed by Congress President, Sonia Gandhi chaired a meeting in her absence.
+The six-member special committee formed by Congress President, Sonia Gandhi chaired a meeting in her absence.
 AK Antony, Ahmed Patel, Ambika Soni, KC Venugopal, Mukul Wasnik and Randeep Singh Surjewala are members of this committee.
 Antony said after the meeting that the nationwide agitation will continue until the government repels the black laws.

 The Bharatiya Kisan Union (BKU), All India Farmers Union (AIFU), All India Kisan Sangharsh Coordination Committee (AIKSCC), All India Kisan Mahasangh (AIKM) have come on a common platform and announced a nationwide shutdown n September 25.